enasequence/read_docs/submit/reads.rst

 If you are not yet familiar with the metadata model, please see `here <general-guide/metadata.html>`_ for some more information.

-As a raw read submission references ENA sample and study objects, you must submit these before your submit your read data.
+As a raw read submission references ENA sample and study objects, you must submit these before you can submit your read data.
 See below for information on how to register a study within ENA to describe your overall research project and samples with information on the biological data that was sequenced: